Delta, American, United in White House talks to receive government support | MarketScreener

 "I think the airlines want to make sure that they can continue to provide domestic travel.
 They also want to make sure that they keep as many workers employed as they can," he said.

-"If I weren?t so busy working I would be going home to Los Angeles and I would be perfectly comfortable getting on a commercial plane this weekend.
+"If I weren't so busy working I would be going home to Los Angeles and I would be perfectly comfortable getting on a commercial plane this weekend.
 Despite the fact that we told people to shut down travel a little bit, people can travel in the domestic U.S.," he said.

 The International Air Transport Association on Friday warned that air carriers could collapse if the coronavirus crisis lasted another two or three months.